luanpotter/shattered-wilds/docs/lexicon/Stat/Serendipity.md

 ## Example Usages

-* A Check can be used to influence random events to be more favorable to your party.
-* A Check can be used to create "lucky coincidences" that help solve problems or overcome obstacles.
-* A Check can be used to sense when major events or changes are about to occur.
+* Can be used for the [[Action_Write_History | Write History]] action.
-* A Check can be used to subtly influence the outcome of random or chance-based situations.
+* A Check can be used to determine the outcome of external random events (not caused by you or others), such as the weather.